Nomad's Marconi III Experience

 By Jim Cunningham

-The Bugatti was also a DNF refugee from last year, where is had the same trouble as the Cooper, then succumbed to a contact problem with the lead wires snagging in the engine compartment due to tricky body remounting.
-This was the car with the fully deailed engine and removeable hood from last year.
-It was all but destroyed at Vegas when lost sight of it and scattered the body to 17 pieces.
+The Bugatti was also a DNF refugee from last year, where it had the same trouble as the Cooper, then succumbed to a contact problem with the lead wires snagging in the engine compartment due to tricky body remounting.
+This was the car with the fully detailed engine and removable hood from last year.
+It was all but destroyed at Vegas when I lost sight of it and scattered the body to 17 pieces.
 I rebuilt the car, using only the same chassis, for this event.
 I seem to have gotten the balance right, as the car is a joy to drive fast and I never saw anybody deslot it, except a marshall who leaned on it while diving under the bridge.
 (Got that on video tape) If not for that, it would have beaten the heavier Cooper in the race.

 I'd have entered more cars this year but, given my trouble with the Parma 45's, I refused to commit to new projects until I had the ability to test the cars well.
-I bought Carerra track and a power supply matching those specified by race command, but was suspicious of the Professor Motor "electronic equivilent" to the Parma 45.
-If one of these mysterious controllers was availalbe, I'd have tried to build for it.
+I bought Carrera track and a power supply matching those specified by race command, but was suspicious of the Professor Motor "electronic equivalent" to the Parma 45.
+If one of these mysterious controllers was available, I'd have tried to build for it.
 Sorry I just can't do things the easy way and use the "safe" motors.
 Besides they don't fit in these tiny bodies unless I amputate Jack Brabham and Wilemeil at the heart.
 I like full depth interiors.

 One of the other rationalizations for entering only one class this year is that I'd be free to drive three classes if invited to do so.
 I drove the class A and Mini races.
 I declined to drive the magnet class as few cars were good in practice.

-I'll also conceed that the concours seemed to go OK.
+I'll also concede that the concours seemed to go OK.
 I'd still like to see a 3x5 tag attached to each car during concours to let the builder provide information about the car that is not apparent.

 Many many thanks to Philippe for producing this wonderful event despite the pressure of launching his ambitious TSRF project.

-Jim Cunningham
+— Jim Cunningham

 Nomad Slot Racer